seanscottking/documentation/README.md

 ## Bootstrap

+The puppet master must be bootstrapped.
 Create a new node (vm, vagrant box, bare metal, docker, etc) called *puppet* (suggested IP 10.0.0.5).
 The entire bootstrap section will all be performed on this node.
-DNS should point the short name *puppet* to this IP (i.e.
-*puppet.example.com* resolves to this node).
+DNS should point the short name *puppet* to this IP (i.e.  *puppet.example.com* resolves to this node).
 If you do not have DNS configured (we will set up DNS later in this lab), then an **/etc/hosts** entry on nodes will suffice for the moment.

 Log in as root.
 Generate ssh keys for root and add them as [deploy keys] (https://developer.github.com/guides/managing-deploy-keys/#deploy-keys)